ilios/user-guide/learner-groups/edit-group-properties/README.md

 # Edit Learner Group

-The first step in the editing and review process is to select school, program, and cohort.
+The first step in the editing and review process as far as learner groups is concerned is to select school, program, and cohort.
 The drop-down boxes on the top of the screen are used to do this as shown below.

 ## Select School, Program, and Cohort